gupta-alankrit/Lynxmotion-SES-Pro-550mm-6DOF-Robot-Arm/README.md

    - J6

      Cannot test since we don’t have any grippers yet.

+## ROS2 Control

-3. After installing the ROS2 packages for control by following the [official docs](https://github.com/Lynxmotion/SES-P-ROS2-Arms), just do the edit below to avoid any control plugin errors.
+1. After installing the ROS2 packages for control by following the [official docs](https://github.com/Lynxmotion/SES-P-ROS2-Arms), just do the edit below to avoid any control plugin errors.
 Edit the line 61 in at `~/SES-P-ROS2-Arms/src/pro_arm_decription/launch/view_ign.launch.py` as below:
    - Original:
      ```python
      finger